travis-ci/docs-travis-ci-com/user/languages/python.md

 Due to the way Travis is designed, interaction with [tox](https://tox.readthedocs.io/en/latest/) is not straightforward.
 As described [above](/user/languages/python/#travis-ci-uses-isolated-virtualenvs), Travis already runs tests inside an isolated virtualenv whenever `language: python` is specified, so please bear that in mind whenever creating more environments with tox.
 If you would prefer to run tox outside the Travis-created virtualenv, it might be a better idea to use `language: generic` instead of `language: python`.

-If you're using tox to test your code against multiple versions of python, you have two options:
+If you're using tox to test your code against multiple versions of Python, you have two options:
-  * use `language: generic` and manually install the python versions you're interested in before running tox (without the manual installation, tox will only have access to the default Ubuntu python versions - 2.7.6 and 3.4.3 for Trusty)
+  * use `language: generic` and manually install the Python versions you're interested in before running tox (without the manual installation, tox will only have access to the default Ubuntu Python versions - 2.7.12 and 3.5.1 for Xenial)
-  * use `language: python` and a build matrix that uses a different version of python for each branch (you can specify the python version by using the `python` key).
+  * use `language: python` and a build matrix that uses a different version of Python for each branch (you can specify the Python version by using the `python` key).
 This will ensure the versions you're interested in are installed and parallelizes your workload.

 A good example of a `travis.yml` that runs tox using a Travis build matrix is [twisted/klein](https://github.com/twisted/klein/blob/master/.travis.yml).